 - Tax evasion: This involves illegally avoiding tax payments by underreporting income or inflating deductions.

-- Money laundering: This involves concealing the origins of illegally obtained money by passing it through legitimate channels.
+- Money laundering: Money laundering involves concealing the origins of illegally obtained money by passing it through legitimate channels.

 - Forgery: This refers to the creation or alteration of documents (often legal documents or financial statements) with the intent to defraud others.

-- Cybercrime: This covers a wide range of illegal activities conducted online, including phishing scams or hacking for financial theft.
+- Cybercrime: This covers a wide range of illegal internet crimes conducted online, including phishing scams or hacking for financial theft.

-Each type of white collar crime requires a different defense strategy, which is why legal assistance is critical.
+These crimes can also include identity theft and bribery.
+Each type of crime requires a different defense strategy, which is why legal assistance is critical.

 White collar offenses can be prosecuted at both the state and federal levels.
 The primary difference between state and federal white collar crimes lies in the severity of penalties, jurisdiction, and the investigative powers of authorities.

 State-level white collar crimes are typically less severe and may involve offenses like theft, embezzlement, or fraud.
-Local district attorneys prosecute these crimes, and penalties can include fines, restitution, probation, and imprisonment.
+Local district attorneys prosecute these crimes; penalties can include fines, restitution, probation, and imprisonment.

-Federal white collar crimes involve more serious offenses that cross state lines or affect national institutions, such as wire fraud, bank fraud, insider trading, or money laundering.
+Federal white collar crimes involve more serious offenses that cross state lines or affect national institutions, such as securities fraud, bank fraud, or insider trading.
 Charges pressed by the federal government tend to carry harsher penalties.

 Relevant California Penal Codes

-Several California laws address white collar crimes, including:
+Several California laws address these types of crimes, including:

 - Penal Code § 470: Prohibits forgery, including signing another person’s name without authorization or falsifying documents